-Internal validation, which is actually the clinical application of the model, revealed that a single unified equation has better performance compared to a series of different logistic regression models that were separately fitted for the different SGA definitions (Table 6).
-The new model is more stable with similar performance in the training and validation dataset.
-On the contrary the logistic regression approach loses discrimination in the validation dataset, especially for the preterm cases.
-These observations provide support for the argument that SGA should be treated as a spectrum disorder rather than being arbitrarily fragmented by different cut-offs according to birth weight percentile and gestational age at delivery.
-The study has also demonstrated that the calibration of the model is good and this may improve stratification of pregnancy care based on risk assessment, especially for the high risk cases for preterm SGA.
+Internal validation, which is actually the clinical application of the model, revealed that a single unified equation has better performance compared to a series of different logistic regression models that were fitted separately for the different SGA definitions (Table 5).
+The new model is more stable, with similar performance in the training and validation datasets.
+On the contrary, the logistic regression approach loses discrimination in the validation dataset, especially for the preterm cases.
+These observations provide support for the argument that SGA should be treated as a spectrum disorder rather than being fragmented arbitrarily by different cut-offs according to birth-weight percentile and GA at delivery.
+This study has also demonstrated that the calibration of the model is good, and this may improve stratification of pregnancy care based on risk assessment, especially for high-risk cases for preterm SGA.